afshinarefi/NnoitraTerminal/README.md

     *   `HistoryService`: Manages the command history stack.
     *   `EnvironmentService`: Manages session variables like `USER`, `PWD`, and `HOST`.
     *   `AutocompleteService`: Provides command and path completion logic.
+*   **`LogService`**: A centralized, performant logger that allows enabling/disabling logs by category for easier debugging.

 ### Backend

 The backend is intentionally lightweight, using Python CGI scripts for simple server-side tasks.

-*   `/fs/index.py`: A script that can be run to scan a directory structure and generate the `filesystem.json` used by the `FilesystemService`.
+*   `/server/filesystem.py`: A CGI script that dynamically lists the contents of the `/fs/` directory.
-*   `/server/accounting.py`: A CGI script that handles user creation (`useradd`) and login requests, interacting with a simple user database (e.g., a JSON file).
+*   `/server/accounting.py`: A CGI script that handles user creation (`adduser`), login, and persistence of remote environment variables and command history.
 *   `/db/users.db`: A SQLite database file that is automatically created to store user credentials and session tokens.
 It is recommended to add this file to your `.gitignore`.
 This approach allows the frontend to remain a static application for the most part, while still enabling dynamic, persistent features like user accounts.